-All SIMP ISO-related project are configured to automatically create a GitHub release, when an annotated tag is created for the GitHub project and the TravisCI tests for the annotated tag push succeed.
-Each project contains a deploy step for the releases provider in its .travis.yml file.
+Some SIMP ISO-related project are configured to automatically create a GitHub release, when an annotated tag is created for the GitHub project and the TravisCI tests for the annotated tag push succeed.
+Such a project will contain a deploy step for the releases provider in its .travis.yml file.